ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 - Build the cluster from Docker root containers
 - Real time monitoring of the performance test with Grafana
 - Combine Azure PAS service metrics side by side with JMeter metrics using Grafana
+- Redis support to feed parameters to your tests

 ## Dependendies
 - Docker for Windwos Desktop: https://docs.docker.com/docker-for-windows/install/